Beilx/Machine-Learning-for-Startup-Investments/README.md

 ![](Aspose.Words.77fd421c-8fc6-4a9f-8309-7408e15a47cf.009.png)

-*Figure *  5 Startup founding year distribution after the year of 1980*
+Figure 5 Startup founding year distribution after the year of 1980

 Startup creation can be seen really taking off after 1980, when the first technology companies  came into the scene.

-*Table  SEQ Table \\* ARABIC 1 Top 20 countries represented in the dataset*
+Table 1 Top 20 countries represented in the dataset

 |**Country**|**count**|
 | :- | :- |